 Many patients take numerous medications to treat cholesterol, diabetes, and high blood pressure.
-There is excellent evidence demonstrating the effectiveness of these medications, and we work closely with all of our patients to prevent the progression of these disease states and to make sure they are at their ideal goals.
-However, we are also happy to work with patients to "get healthy" and reduce, or in some cases eliminate, the need for many of these medications through lifestyle modifications including a plant based diet.
+There is excellent evidence demonstrating the effectiveness of these medications.
+We work closely with patients to prevent the progression of these symptoms and to make sure they are at goal.
+However, we are also happy to work with patients to "get healthy" and reduce, or in some cases eliminate, the need for many of these medications through lifestyle modifications including a plant based diet and other nutritional counseling.

 About Family Medicine and Our Practice

-Dr. Sharon Hausman-Cohen, Dr. Lara Hochman and our Family Nurse Practitioners Laurelin Mullins and Charis Bearden, are board-certified in family medicine.
+Dr. Sharon Hausman-Cohen, Dr. Lara Hochman, Dr. Jessica Heselschwerdt, and our Family Nurse Practitioners Laurelin Mullins and Charis M. Bearden, are board-certified in Family Medicine.
 Dr. Koren Weston is dual board-certified in Internal Medicine and Pediatrics.

-Family Medicine for physicians is a board-certified specialty requiring three years of residency training after a receiving their medical degree.
+Family Medicine for physicians is a board-certified specialty requiring three years of residency training after a receiving a medical degree.
 This training focuses on outpatient medicine.
-Family Nurse Practitioners are board-certified RNs that return to school to obtain a Master of Science in Nursing, which involves advanced learning and intense study.
-Family Nurse practitioners are trained and certified to do full evaluations prescribe medications and treatments in an outpatient setting, under the supervision of a physician.
+Family Nurse Practitioners are board-certified RNs that return to school to obtain a Master of Science in Nursing, involving advanced learning and intense study.
+Family Nurse practitioners are trained and certified to perform full evaluations and prescribe medications and treatments in an outpatient setting, under the supervision of a physician.

 In addition to being trained in adult medicine and pediatrics, family physicians and family nurse practitioners are trained in dermatology, allergy, gynecology, orthopedics, mental health care, and many other specialties that allow family physicians and nurse practitioners to treat the whole person.

 We also offer annuals (including Pap smears) and well checks for all ages.
-In order to maintain board certification, both family physicians and family nurse practitioners have ongoing stringent continuing education requirements, with family physicians being required to complete a minimum of 300 hours every 6 years.
+In order to maintain board certification, both family physicians and family nurse practitioners have ongoing stringent continuing education requirements; family physicians are required to complete a minimum of 300 hours every 6 years.

 Dr. Weston participates in the full spectrum of family care in our office.
-Her residency had a more intense focus on hospital work.
-Our differences in training have allowed us to be supportive of each other and offer very broad services that can meet the majority of most family health needs.
+Her residency focused more intensely on hospital work.
+Our differences in training have allowed us to be supportive of each other and offer very broad services that can meet the majority of most family healthcare needs.